Lung - nontumor

 - Focal suppurative process characterized by necrosis of lung tissue (eMedicine)

-● Due to sinobronchial infections, dental sepsis, aspiration (due to alcoholism, coma, debilitation), primary bacterial infection (Staphylococcus aureus, Klebsiella pneumonia, Streptococcus pneumonia), anaerobic and aerobic streptococci, fungi; anaerobes from the oral cavity (bacteroides, fusobacterium, peptococcus species are the only isolates in 60% of cases), bronchiectasis, post-transplant, septic emboli, neoplasia induced obstruction, idiopathic
+- Due to sinobronchial infections, dental sepsis, aspiration (due to alcoholism, coma, debilitation), primary bacterial infection (Staphylococcus aureus, Klebsiella pneumonia, Streptococcus pneumonia), anaerobic and aerobic streptococci, fungi; anaerobes from the oral cavity (bacteroides, fusobacterium, peptococcus species are the only isolates in 60% of cases), bronchiectasis, post transplant, septic emboli, neoplasia induced obstruction, idiopathic

-● Aspiration induced abscesses are more common on right side (right sided bronchus is more vertical), usually single
+- Aspiration induced abscesses are more common on right side (right sided bronchus is more vertical), usually single

-● Air fluid level present if there is communication with air passages
+- Air fluid level present if there is communication with air passages

-● Symptoms: cough, fever, copious foul-smelling sputum, fever, chest pain, weight loss, clubbing of digits
+- Symptoms: cough, fever, copious foul smelling sputum, fever, chest pain, weight loss, clubbing of digits

-● 10% of cases are associated with underlying carcinoma
+- 10% of cases are associated with underlying carcinoma

-● May extend into pleural cavity and create septic emboli, causing meningitis or brain abscess, serve as nidus for fungal overgrowth (Mucor, aspergillus), may spread elsewhere in lung
+- May extend into pleural cavity and create septic emboli, causing meningitis or brain abscess; serve as nidus for fungal overgrowth (Mucor, aspergillus); may spread elsewhere in lung

-● Thick, fibrotic walls in chronic abscesses with adjacent active pneumonia
+- Thick, fibrotic walls in chronic abscesses with adjacent active pneumonia

-This information is intended for physicians and related personnel, who understand that medical information is often imperfect, and must be interpreted in the context of a patient's clinical data using reasonable medical judgment.
-This website should not be used as a substitute for the advice of a licensed physician.
+This website is intended for pathologists and laboratory personnel, who understand that medical information is imperfect and must be interpreted using reasonable medical judgment.
+Click here for patient related inquiries.